gustaebel/cdenv/README.md

 undone when you leave their respective directory, there is no need to write separate code that does that.

+If you `cd` deep into a directory structure, *cdenv* will check if there are `.cdenv.sh` files between the old and the new current working directory that have not yet been sourced.
+Every `.cdenv.sh` file is loaded by changing into that respective directory, sourcing the script file and changing back to the original directory.

 A `.cdenv.sh` file is a plain shell script, that is only sourced once when you enter the directory it is in.
 All the definitions of environment variables, functions, aliases and the rest of the code it contains are executed in the